 For foreign rights, please contact Rebecca Gardner or Will Roberts at The Gernert Company.
 For press inquiries, please contact Lindsay Prevette at Viking or Ruby Mitchell at John Murray.
 For other inquiries, please reach out to Seth Fishman.

 Director of Publicity, Viking Books

 375 Hudson Street

 London, EC4Y 0DZ

-Ali Almossawi is the creator and maintainer of An Illustrated Book of Bad Arguments, a project read by 2.4 million readers and translated into 17 languages, 11 of which were done by volunteers.
-He formerly worked on the Firefox team at Mozilla and is an alumnus of MIT's System Design and Management program and Carnegie Mellon's School of Computer Science.
-Ali has bylines in Scientific American and Wired.
-He lives in California.
+Ali Almossawi is the creator and maintainer of An Illustrated Book of Bad Arguments, a project read by 2.5 million readers and translated into 18 languages, 12 of which were done by volunteers.
+He currently works as a data visualizer at Apple and was formerly a data visualization engineer on the Firefox team.
+He is an alumnus of MIT's System Design and Management program and Carnegie Mellon's School of Computer Science.

 The project's sixty-five sketches were transformed into beautiful works of art by my third-time collaborator, the brilliant Alejandro Giraldo.
 The North American edition's interior design was done by Spring Hoteling.
 This page's background image is a modified version of a background from subtlepatterns.

 Please note that this website uses a cookie that may report some of your actions and interests to the publisher and its partners.
 You can read about Penguin Random House's cookie disclosure policy and opt out of it if you wish by following the link on that page.
 Additionally, to block this and other trackers, you may want to install a browser extension like uBlock Origin or Disconnect.